KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

     style I fill:#ff8800,color:#fff
 ```

-Why this matters for Anti Money Laundering: Manual analysis is completely impossible at this scale.
+The reason this is important for anti-money laundering is that manual analysis is impossible at this scale.
-This is why blockchain intelligence tools like Chainalysis Reactor and TRM Forensics exist.
+This is the reason exist blockchain intelligence tools such as Chainalysis Reactor and TRM Forensics.
-They can cluster thousands of addresses automatically and follow the money across chains.
+They can automatically clustering thousands of addresses and tracking the money across chains.

 ![TRM graph](images/screenshot-11.png)
 ![Chainalysis graph](images/screenshot-12.png)

-Here was TRM and Chainalysis graphs, I took them only in educational purposes, noted the sources in the end.
+Here was TRM and Chainalysis graphs, I took them only in educational purposes, documented the sources in the end.

 ---